kallaway/100-days-of-code/log.md

 **Thoughts**: This week was my first week at work.
 I missed doing some front-end so decided to start this challege, I do need to go back and finish up implementing Okta.
 Will probably continue my 100 day journey on the weekends only.

 **Link(s) to work**: [Repo](https://github.com/TRose2014/vue-button-component-dev-challenge)

+**Side Note**: Did a few code challenges for about 30 minutes to an hour.
+Really enjoying [Edabit](https://edabit.com/challenge/hwWLHcDoPZmXcGHyd)

 ### Day 2: June 14th, 2020 (Example 2)